gpuweb/WSL/Spec/source/index.rst

 No argument of a function can be of type ``void`` (which is a type that can only appear as the return type of a function).

-Additionally the body of each function must be well-typed in the global environment, with the following condition:
+Additionally, there is a type check:

 #.
+Make a new typing environment from the global environment
+#.
+For each parameter of the function, from left to right, add a mapping to this typing environment, associating this parameter name to the corresponding type
+#.
+Check that the function body is well-typed in this typing environment (treating it as a block of statements)
+#.
 If the return type of the function is ``void``, then the set of behaviours of the function body must be included in ``{Nothing, Return Void}``.
 #.
 Else if the return type of the function is a type T, then the set of behaviours of the function body must be ``{Return T}``

-We define these notions (well-typed, behaviours) in the next section.
+We define these notions (typing environment, well-typed, behaviours) in the next section.

 Phase 3: Typing of functions
 ----------------------------